Hello ALUFS SWATeam members,

 You are here

-Sustainable Food Practices (In Progress)
+Sustainable Food Practices (Ongoing)

 The 2015 iCAP, chapter 7, objective 4 is "Implement a project that examines the food service carbon footprint for Dining and other on-campus food vendors, while increasing local food procurement to 40% by FY25."
 Although increasing local food purchases were the primary food procurement initiative outlined in the Illinois Climate Action Plan (iCAP), there are several other sustainable aspects the University has tried to increase in their food purchases.

 Food expenditures that are grown and processed within 150 miles of the University and/or purchases that are third-party certified (i.e. USDA Certified Organic, Marine Stewardship Council Blue Ecolabel, Food Alliance, Fair Trade, Certified Humane Raised and Handled) make up 28 percent of the total food purchases made at University Housing in FY17.
 These standards are verified through the menu management system and primary vendor(s).
 If campus use the USDA definition of local (400 miles), our local food would be 65%.